kavia-common/healthcare-management-system-5324-5335/mongo_db/README.md

 Seed data:
 - Minimal sample documents for a patient and a doctor are provided:
   - File: mongo_db/seed/seed_data.json
-- The startup script will attempt an idempotent import when the file is present.
+- The startup script attempts an idempotent import when the file is present.
+If the file is removed, the step is skipped.

 Startup and provisioning:
 - The startup script:
-  - Starts a local mongod on port 5000
+  - Starts a local mongod on 0.0.0.0:5001
-  - Ensures admin/app users
+  - Ensures admin/app users (idempotent)
-  - Ensures collections and indexes
+  - Ensures collections and indexes (idempotent)
-  - Optionally imports seed data
+  - Optionally imports seed data if present (idempotent)

 Environment hints:
 - Node viewer (db_visualizer) expects:
-  export MONGODB_URL="mongodb://appuser:dbuser123@localhost:5000/?authSource=admin"
+  export MONGODB_URL="mongodb://appuser:dbuser123@localhost:5001/?authSource=admin"
   export MONGODB_DB="healthcare"

 Backup and Restore: